snehamaiparsha/InspoWall-I/README.md

 ---

 ## ✨ Key Features
-- User authentication and profile management
+- User authentication and profile management using jwt and zustand
 - Add, view, and organize inspiration posts
-- Responsive and mobile-friendly layout
+- Responsive and mobile-friendly layout using media queries
 - Smooth infinite scrolling and lazy loading
 - Optimized media rendering using ImageKit
 - Real-time data fetching with React Query